 Department Head and Gail and Jeffrey L. Kodosky ‘70 Chair.
 Professor

-Meunier's teaching focuses on Computational Physics education; he has been teaching Computational Physics at the senior undergraduate level at Rensselaer since 2010.
+Meunier's teaching focuses on Computational Physics and Quantum Mechanics education; he has been teaching Computational Physics at the senior undergraduate level at Rensselaer since 2010.
 He also teaches "Introduction to Density Functional Theory" and "Advanced Computational Physics" at the graduate level.
 He strives to bring modern computational approaches to the classroom, including state-of-the-art algorithms and the practical use of parallel and GPU computing.
+In 2016, he took over the teaching of Introduction to Quantum Mechanics for Physics Majors.

 PhD Physics, Namur University (1999)